The COVID-19 Vaccine in NZ: FAQs – Your Questions Answered About the Pfizer Vaccine

 As the NZ government has now begun rolling out the COVID-19 vaccination plan with the Pfizer COVID-19 vaccine, ZOOM Pharmacy’s Lead Pharmacist, Din Redzepagic gives you the facts about the vaccine and answers common questions.
 [Last updated: 21 June 2021]

 About the NZ Vaccine Roll-Out

 In New Zealand, the government is rolling out the Pfizer-BioNtec vaccine – more commonly known as the Pfizer vaccine.
 The trade name given to the vaccine is COMIRNATY™ COVID-19 vaccine.

 In New Zealand all people 16 years and over can get the vaccine and be vaccinated.
 You can be vaccinated regardless of your citizenship or visa status.

-No. The Pfizer vaccine is not currently approved for use for children under the age of 16 years in New Zealand.
+The Pfizer vaccine is not currently approved for use for children under the age of 12 years.

 Yes!
 The vaccine is free in New Zealand.

 The COVID-19 vaccine is not mandatory for the general population.

 The vaccine roll-out is being handled in grouped stages.
 People at higher risk will be vaccinated first.

 - Group 1 – border and managed isolation and quarantine (MIQ) workers and their household contacts.